aa-it-vasa/IOT2024-labs/lab4_instructions.md

 8. When you are ready to deploy this version press the button _Deploy_.

-9. To check that there are now issues with the code, you can select the _Test tab_.
-Note that this is not the same as the Test-button in the code source box. press the _Test_ button.
+9. To check that there are no issues with the code, you can select the _Test tab_.
+Note that this is not the same as the Test-button in the code source box.
+Press the _Test_ button.
 Also you might need to change the _Event JSON_ input which corresponds to the input given to the lambda function.

 10. When you are ready to publish a version of your lambda function (a published version can be access by other parts of AWS) select _Actions > Publish new version_.
 Write a description in the _Version description_ field, such as _First version_ (or leave it empty), then select _Publish_.